traject/traject/README.md

     to_field "title_vernacular", extract_marc("245abc", :alternate_script => :only)
 ~~~

-By default, specifications with multiple subfields (like "240abc") will produce one single string of output for each matching field.
+By default, specifications with multiple subfields (like "240abc") will produce one single string of output per field (for each '240'), with the concatenation of each matched subfield.
 Specifications with single subfields (like "020a") will split subfields and produce an output string for each matching subfield.

 For the syntax and complete possibilities of the specification
 string argument to extract_marc, see docs at the [MarcExtractor class](./lib/traject/marc_extractor.rb) ([rdoc](http://rdoc.info/gems/traject/Traject/MarcExtractor)).